MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 # Application platform considerations for sustainable workloads on Azure

-Designing and building sustainable workloads requires understanding the platform where you are deploying the applications.
+Designing and building sustainable workloads requires understanding the platform where you're deploying the applications.
 Review the considerations and recommendations in this section to know how to make better informed platform-related decisions around sustainability.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)